AI-ELka/AI-ELka/README.md

 ## Hello there! 👋

-I'm an aspiring engineering student with a passion for mathematics, computer science, physics and pushing the boundaries of technology.
+I'm an aspiring researcher with a passion for mathematics, computer science, physics and pushing the boundaries of technology.

 ## 🚀 About Me